 - The male students from Durmstrang wore thick fur coats and capes.
 Karkaroff and Viktor Krum even wore ushanka fur hats (though the latter are technically not Bulgarian.
 Also, Bulgaria is quite hot in comparison to Russia).

-- In the Czech movie Adele Hasn't Had Her Supper Yet, a loving parody of early 20th century pulp detective fiction, American detective Nick Carter is called to solve a case in Prague in the first decade of the 20th century.
-For this he puts on a traditional Bohemian peasant's costume patterned after the colour plate in an encyclopedia.
+- In the Czech movie Adele Hasn't Had Her Dinner Yet, a loving parody of early 20th century pulp detective fiction, American detective Nick Carter is called to solve a case in Prague in the first decade of the 20th century.
+For this he puts on a traditional Bohemian peasant's costume patterned after the color plate in an encyclopedia.
 This of course makes him look comically out of place in what was a very modern European metropolis at the time.

 - Parodied in the Discworld book Jingo, where a group of ambassadors to Ankh-Morpork are described thusly:

 They wore their national costumes, but since by and large their national costumes were what the peasants wore they looked slightly out of place in them.
 Their bodies wore feathers and silks, but their minds persistently wore suits.

 if a foreign ambassador to the Court of St. James wore (out of a genuine desire to flatter) a bowler hat, a claymore, a civil war breastplate, Saxon trousers and a Jacobean haircut, he'd create pretty much the same impression.

 - Parodied even harder in Pyramids, where a group of diplomats from Tsort attempt to wear "traditional" Djelibeybian attire.
 The problem is that Djelibeybian tradition goes back millennia: